List of NHL rivalries: Florida Panthers vs. Tampa Bay Lightning

 The Florida Panthers and Tampa Bay Lightning are both teams located within the state of Florida along Interstate 75, representing different geographical areas within the state.
 The two teams have played in the same division since 1993 (Atlantic Division from 1993 to 1998, Southeast Division from 1998 to 2013, Central Division in the pandemic-shortened 2020–21 season, and the new Atlantic Division since 2013, except the 2020–21 season).
 The rivalry has at times been recognized by an actual trophy, known variously as the "Sunshine Cup", "Nextel Cup", and most recently, the "Governor's Cup."
 The physical trophy has not been awarded since the 2013–14 season.

-Despite joining the league within a year of each other, Florida found success first, with a trip to the Finals in just its third season.
-The Lightning eventually gained the upper hand, making it to five Eastern Conference Finals in the 2010s, while the Panthers fell to the bottom of the Atlantic; for much of this decade, the rivalry was considered dormant by sportswriters.
+Despite joining the league within a year of each other, Florida found success first, with a trip to the Stanley Cup Final in just its third season.
+The Lightning eventually gained the upper hand, making it to five Eastern Conference finals in the 2010s, while the Panthers fell to the bottom of the Atlantic; for much of this decade, the rivalry was considered dormant by sportswriters.
 The improvement of the Panthers in the early 2020s under GM Bill Zito, however, made regular season meetings far more competitive.

-The teams met in the postseason for the first time in the First Round of the 2021 Stanley Cup playoffs, with Tampa Bay winning the series in six games; they would go on to win their second consecutive Stanley Cup.
-They met again in the Second Round of the 2022 Stanley Cup playoffs.
-This time, the Lightning swept the Panthers, sending them to the Conference Finals.
+The teams met in the postseason for the first time in the first round of the 2021 Stanley Cup playoffs, with Tampa Bay winning the series in six games; they would go on to win their second consecutive Stanley Cup.
+They met again in the second round of the 2022 Stanley Cup playoffs.
+This time, the Lightning swept the Panthers, sending them to the conference finals en route to the Stanley Cup Final.
+In their third confrontation in the 2024 Stanley Cup playoffs, the Panthers won the series in five games; they would go and win their first ever Stanley Cup.
+The teams met again in the postseason for the second straight time in the first round of the 2025 Stanley Cup playoffs with Florida again winning the series in five games en route to their second straight Stanley Cup.

-As of the end of the 2021–22 season, Florida leads the regular season series 73–50–10–19 while Tampa leads the 8–2 in the playoff record.
+As of the end of the 2024–25 season, Florida leads the regular season record, 79–53–10–19, while both teams are tied in the playoff record, 10–10.